 Fora Foods has uncovered the secret method of turning key ingredients — aquafaba, water, coconut oil, and liquid oil — into a plant-based butter, which co-founder Altman said last year is a “really creamy, dairy-like mouthful.”

-Altman adds this Faba Butter also tastes, cooks, spreads, bakes and melts like butter, and after working with some vegan chefs, have been told their product is the most functional butter alternative on the market they have worked with.
-He even said “you can make perfectly airy crisp croissants where other butter alternatives fall short.
-It means consumers don’t have to compromise”.
+He added that Faba Butter also cooks, spreads, bakes, and melts like butter.
+After working with vegan chefs, the duo was even told their product is the most functional butter alternative on the market.
+Altman said, “you can make perfectly airy crisp croissants where other butter alternatives fall short.
+It means consumers don’t have to compromise.”

 “Aquafaba is a great clean label, natural emulsifier,” he added.
 “But from a sensory perspective, it also adds a depth of flavor, which allows us to mimic that of grass-fed dairy butter.”

 He also explained that the plant-based butter is more sustainable than its dairy-based counterpart.
 The dairy industry has come under fire for its impact on the environment.
 Last year, the biggest ever food production analysis recommended that consumers switch to a plant-based diet to prevent dangerous levels of climate change.